The realities of

 Former opera singer

-- 42, roofer
+42, roofer

-- Two of his sons also have ADHD
+Father of three, two of his sons also have ADHD

 Kevin’s wife is hoping he can get help managing his ADHD throughout the day.